-What I’m saying is for you to practice economy driving habits, such as NOT starting off like a jackrabbit and then braking furiously when the lights turn red.
+What I’m saying is for you to save gas while driving, practice economy driving habits.
+A great example is NOT starting off like a jackrabbit and then braking furiously when the lights turn red.

 You can waste hundreds of dollars a year if you drive like a rally champion.

 Do eco driving.
 What’s eco driving?

 It doesn’t mean you need to buy an electric or hybrid car to do eco driving.

 It simply means you accelerate gently from a standstill, keeping to a constant speed as much as you can, and brake gently when needed.